Click below to learn more:

-Our youngest donors, between 16 and 18 years old, follow the guidelines below:
+Our youngest donors, between 16 and 18 years old, must follow the guidelines below:

 Female Donors: 112 days between donations

-Male Donors: 84 or 164 days between donations, depending on the donation given.
+Male Donors: 56 days or 112 days between donations, depending upon the donation given.

 For more information, visit our page with iron information.

 Automated donations allow you to selectively donate the blood components that are needed most, with the remaining blood returned to you.
 You can donate double red cells, platelets or plasma with an automated donation.
 Depending on your blood type, the collections staff can tell you what donation type is most needed at the time of your donation.
 Donors 19 and over must weight at least 110 lbs, donors 16-18 must weigh 115 lbs if male and 120 lbs if female.

 A double red cell donation allows you to give twice the amount of red cells than a whole blood donation.
 Red blood cells are the most used blood component for surgery, trauma and treatment of blood disorders.

 You may donate double red cells once every 112 days.
 There are special requirements for donating double red cells.
 If you are interested in making this type of donation, please talk to the collections staff to determine whether you are eligible.